ionic-team/vscode-ionic/roadmap.md

 - (feat) Support flavors and schemes using the CLI
 - (feat) combine Packages, Cordova and Capacitor Plugins into Dependencies
+- (fix) If upgrading/changing a package then make sure dev server is stopped
+- (fix) For a regular Angular project that is in a subfolder it reports not finding www folder when running npx cap copy.
+But dist exists and the extension can correct that in capacitor.config.ts.
+The dist folder may be separated by app too so dist/my-app may be where the index.html is located
+- (fix) When running on web for regular Angular app it doesn't launch the browser

 ## View Style